Melbourne (YMML)

 Off Mode: Aircraft departing from a runway not prescribed as active for departures on the ATIS.
 For example, a heavy aircraft that operationally requires Runway 16 for departure during the 16A/27D Mode.

-For jet aircraft departing Runway 16 Off Mode via MNG, NONIX, DOSEL, KEPPA, NEVIS, or ESDIG, the ISPEG SID must be assigned.
+For jet aircraft departing Runway 16 Off Mode via MNG, NONIX, DOSEL, KEPPA, PEDNI, or ESDIG, the ISPEG SID must be assigned.
 Off Mode departures to the south-east shall be assigned the relevant Procedural SID.

 Note